What Does a Music Producer Do?

 A Music Producer Wears Many Hats

-A Music Producer is more than a one-trick pony.
+A successful Music Producer is more than a one-trick pony.
 In most cases, producers bring other talents to a project, acting as music arrangers, composers, musicians, or songwriters.
 “Today’s music producer is handling every role that we had 5 different guys handling 10 years ago.
 They are engineering and mixing as they are writing the songs.
-They’re playing the instruments, choosing the co-writers, supplying the studios.
+They’re playing the instruments, choosing the co-writers, and supplying the studios.
 They even balance the finances of the project.
 Many of today’s producers have even absorbed the A&R roles that historically fell on the shoulders of the record label.
 He’s finding the artists, spending the development time nurturing them, and then bringing them into the label on a silver platter.” – Cameell Hanna, Serenity West Recording, Los Angeles, CA Credits: Justin Timberlake, Adele, Florence & the Machine, Wiz Khalifa, Snoop Dogg “He is in charge, kind of like the film director, but he’s in charge of getting all of the musicians to play their best, the song to get . . . to come out the way it was intended, and to make sure that the sounds of the engineer in the studio are fitting the song style.” – Mike Johnson, Clear Track Recording Studios, Clearwater, FL Credits: John Legend, Michael Bublé, Boyz II Men, The Roots, Jeff Berlin, Alice Cooper, U2, Madonna